 - 1. Judges and court staff who can perform the essential functions of their job remotely will telework when possible. - 2.
-Judge and Court Staff Monitoring Requirements: - A. Each municipal court employee, entering court facilities to conduct scheduled court business shall be required to complete the Employee Health Monitoring questionnaire upon entry.
-Court facilities include the clerks' office and the courtroom. - B. It is recommended that employees, judges, and any other persons entering court facilities to conduct scheduled court business have their temperature taken upon initial arrival at court facilities.
+Judge and Court Staff Monitoring Requirements: - A. Each municipal court employee, judge, and other person entering court facilities for scheduled court business shall be required to complete the Employee Health Monitoring questionnaire upon entry.
+Court facilities include the clerks' office and the courtroom. - B. It is recommended that employees, judges, and any other persons entering court facilities for scheduled court business have their temperature taken upon initial arrival at court facilities.
 Court facilities include the clerks' office and the courtroom.
-(Refer to Item #3 below.) - C. Non-contact Forehead Infrared thermometers shall be used for employee screenings.

-Screeners may confirm readings with thermometers with probe covers, if needed. - D. The City Marshal or a Deputy City Marshal shall ensure each staff member is screened and results are documented.
+(Refer to Item #3 below.) - C. Infrared thermometers shall be used for screenings.
+Screeners may confirm readings with thermometers with probe covers, if needed. - D. If 2B is exercised, the Bailiff shall ensure the person who is screened has results documented.
 If a staff member has a positive screening, the Court Administrator and Presiding Judge shall be notified. - 3.
-Judges, court staff, or any other person performing their job function at court facilities who feel feverish or have measured temperatures equal to or greater than 100.0°F, or with new or worsening signs or symptoms of COVID-19 such as cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, loss of taste or smell, diarrhea, or having known close contact with a person who is confirmed to have COVID-19 will not be permitted to enter the court facilities and should seek medical advice.
+Judges, court staff, or any other person performing their job function at court facilities who feel feverish or have measured temperatures equal to or greater than 100.00°F, or with new or worsening signs or symptoms of COVID-19 such as cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, loss of taste or smell, diarrhea, or having known close contact with a person who is confirmed to have COVID-19 will not be permitted to enter the court facilities and should seek medical advice. - 4.
+Judges, court staff, and any other person performing their job function within municipal court facilities should wear face coverings, practice social distancing, and practice appropriate hygiene recommendations at all times.

-- 4. Judges, court staff, and any other person performing their job function within municipal court should wear face coverings, practice social distancing, and practice appropriate hygiene recommendations at all times. - 5.
-Protective Measures: Court staff must wear masks and gloves when interacting with the public.
+5. Protective Measures: Court staff should wear masks and gloves when interacting with the public.
 Court staff must use hand sanitizer (at least 60% alcohol) immediately after each interaction with any member of the public.
 Court staff must also use hand sanitizer after handling each piece of mail.